driv/upto/README.md

 upto
 ====

-Bash command that allows to go up to a certain directory.
+Bash function that allows to go up to a certain directory.

 Stop counting how many levels you have to go up in a folder tree and just type where you want to go!
-No more `../../../..`.
+No more `cd ../../../..`.

-Usage
+Usage example
 -------

 Current dir `/home/username/myfolder/myproject/mysubproject/function1/subfunction2/`